eacg-gmbh/ts-jenkins/README.md

-# ECS Publisher
+# TrustSource Publisher

-Jenkins plugin to transfer dependency information to our ECS server.
-Find the solution at https://ecs-app.eacg.de
+Jenkins plugin to transfer dependency information to our TrustSource server.
+Find mor information about TrustSource at https://www.trustsource.io

 ## Requirements